doronhorwitz/Defertial/README.md

 -----------
 Use jQuery's deferreds in a sequential way.

 Deferreds, which use the promise pattern, are useful for delaying tasks to be executed after a certain process has been completed.
 For example, processing the data returned from an AJAX call.
-Sometimes there is a need to do a series of delayed tasks one after another; each being executed only after the previous has been completed.
-For example, an animation, in which an on screen element moves, and then grows and then changes colour.
-Or a purchasing sequence in which the client has to go through stages of payment authorisation using confirmation data from previous stages to proceed to next stages.
+Sometimes there is a need to do a series of delayed tasks one after another; each being executed only after the previous one has completed.
+For example, an animation, in which an on-screen element moves, then grows and then changes colour.
+Or a purchasing sequence in which the client has to go through stages of payment authorisation using confirmation data from previous stages to proceed to the next stages.

 Whilst jQuery's Deferreds offer the `.then()` method, for multiple sequential stages it results in very confusing code.
 This is where Defertial steps in.
-In provides very simple sematics for queueing up a series of functions to be executed one after the other, only once the previous function is resolved or rejected.
+It provides very simple sematics for queueing up a series of functions to be executed one after another, only once the previous function is resolved or rejected.

 Basic Example
 -------------